 - 56. All charges are borne by members.
 A key responsibility of the Trustee is to provide good value for money for members. - 57.
 The Trustee appointed consultants to carry out an assessment of the Money Purchase Section's services based on their knowledge of the market and operation of other trustee boards, and using a framework provided by the Pensions Regulator.
 This considered the charges paid by members for a list of features and services in three core areas of scheme management as set out in the DC code of practice (governance and management, investment, administration and communication).
 The quality of the services was assessed through establishing whether the Money Purchase Section's services are suitable, relevant and valuable to members and whether each of the services had performed effectively. - 58.
 The Investment Committee has delegated powers to review the assessment.
 The Committee concluded that services provided in each area were high quality and overall provided good value for members in the three key areas of governance and management, investment charges, administration and communications.
 The AAF reports support the assessment of excellent administration as no exceptions to agreed procedures were identified. - 59.
-The blended funds underperformed their long-term inflation-linked benchmarks to 31 December 2022.
-Despite a robust governance structure and well diversified assets, there were no available alternative investments during 2022 offering the prospect of better performance.
-Most members saw negative returns which contributed to an amber rating for performance. - 60.
-The governance structure meets the high standards required for authorised Master Trusts.
-It provides for a detailed annual review of the membership and projected retirement income to enable the Investment Committee to assess whether the Cheviot Lifeplan remains appropriate to meet the long-term target of providing an adequate retirement income. - 61.
-The finance and administration team met the service standards set by the Trustee during 2022.
-Only one complaint was received by the administration team during 2022 which was not upheld.
-The member portal is working effectively.
-The introduction of the Cheviot app has improved take up, with most members preferring to access their account via mobile devices (phones and tablets) rather than desk top computers.
-These services made a positive contribution to member outcomes. - 62.
-The overall charge was within the range identified by Schroders Solutions of master trusts of a similar size and management style.
-The charge is at the higher end compared to the wider master trust market, given the discounting available from the largest commercial providers in the Master Trust market.
-The Trustee continues to focus on reducing overall charges, having reduced charges in both 2020 and 2021.
-Value for members is a standing item on all agendas to ensure that any items which may affect it going forward are recognised and considered in that context.
+The blended funds underperformed their short term market benchmarks but were ahead of long-term inflation-linked benchmarks to 31 December 2023.
+The longer term performance remains behind the inflation-linked targets which resulted in an amber rating for performance.